forestgrape/people_interactions/conflicts/military.md

 Control Type: remote controlled or autonomous
 Reusable: Onetime, Reusable

-> Often damage equipment is remote controlled and *not* autonomous unless the target is predefined (e.g. the case for rockets) as one don't want machines to decide about damage especially lethal damage (mines and cluster mines are notable exceptions of autonomous remote damage equipment which have been around for decades with often devastating effects including for uninvolved people)<!--some drones in used in the Ukraine-Russo war are reported/seem to have target acquire capabilities by AI. td: cite-->.
+> Often damage equipment is remote controlled and *not* autonomous unless the target is predefined (e.g. the case for rockets) as one don't want machines to decide about damage especially lethal damage (mines and cluster mines are notable exceptions of autonomous remote damage equipment which have been around for decades with often devastating effects, including for uninvolved people)<!--some drones in used in the Ukraine-Russo war are reported/seem to have target acquire capabilities based on AI. td: cite-->.
 > Often surveillance equipment has the ability for remote control as at least a one way data transmission has to be in place anyways and from a one way to two way transmission is mostly no [big] constraint.